kedro-org/kedro-community/kedro-training/docs/01_prerequisites.md

 Please use this checklist to make sure you have everything necessary to participate in the Kedro training.

 - [ ] You have Python 3 installed in your laptop.
-- [ ] You have Anaconda installed.
-An alternative to Anaconda can be found [here](https://github.com/quantumblacklabs/kedro-examples/blob/master/kedro-training/docs/02_virtual-environment.md)
+- [ ] You have Anaconda or an [alternative](https://github.com/quantumblacklabs/kedro-examples/blob/master/kedro-training/docs/02_virtual-environment.md) virtual environment manager
 - [ ] You have an editor installed for writing Python code
 - [ ] You have a Terminal installed